mikestam/aurelia-typescript-vs2015/README.md

 ### Visual Studio 2015

   You may notice that Visual Studio 2015 has a "TypeScript" project template.
 With this template, files with the .ts extension have a build action of TypeScript which does the transpiling to ECMAScript 5 when you build the project.
 Also, with this template you will see a TypeScript section in your project properties where you can select specific compiler options for the TypeScript compiler (tsc).
-Unfortunately, these options are a small subset of all possible compiler options that you can be specified in the tsconfig.json file, which is not recognized by this project type.
+Unfortunately, these options are a small subset of all possible compiler options that can be specified in the tsconfig.json file, which is not recognized by this project type.
 One of the missing options is "experimentalDecorators" which is used extensively by Aurelia.

   To save yourself much frustration, I highly recommend using a Visual Studio Web Site with a tsconfig.json file.
 The instructions above are written for that scenario.